Chinese poker: Surrendering

 If a player chooses to surrender their hand, they will pay an amount greater than the amount paid when losing at least two hands, but less than the amount paid when getting scooped.
 When surrendered, a player is not required to pay any royalties to their opponents.
 In some variations surrendering is not an option.

 Scoop/Home-run

 In a Taiwanese variant, When a player loses all three hands to a certain player, it is considered scooped (打槍; Dǎqiāng) and is paid double of the base points.
 If a player scoops all three players, it is considered home-run (全壘打; Quánlěidǎ) and the payment is further doubled.
 However, calling a natural hand exempts it from scooping and thus scored separately.

 Mis-set hand

-If a player mis-sets their hand (e.g., they put three of a kind in the front, but only two pair in the middle) then they must pay each of their opponents still in the hand (players who have not surrendered) an amount equal to being scooped.
+If a player mis-sets their hand (e.g., they put three of a kind in the front, but only two pair in the middle)(aka "相公") then they must pay each of their opponents still in the hand (players who have not surrendered) an amount equal to being scooped.
 In some variations players are still required to play their hands.